oracle-livelabs/oci/peoplesoft-fullstack-dr/switchover-plan/switchover-plan.md

   **psadmin -p start -d PRCSDOM01**

-  - Run as user will be the username who has access to boot Process Scheduler Server domain
+  - Run as user will be the username who has access to boot Process Scheduler Server domain.

   Click on Add Step.